 - 2 Tbsp warm water

-For Matcha Zenzai
+For the Matcha Zenzai

 - 1 Tbsp matcha (green tea powder)